Hosting a NCCP Course

 The host agency is responsible for paying the Learning Facilitator (LF) an honorarium and travel expenses.
 The Learning Facilitator is to be paid directly and immediately following the course.
 Any other arrangements should be discussed with the Learning Facilitator.
 The recommended Learning Facilitator honoraria is based on the total number of hours of the course.
 Please confirm directly with the LF about payment. *Note* The recommended amounts are scheduled to be reviewed for increases in the Spring of 2018.

 - Trained LFs: $150-$175 per course

 - Certified LFs: $200-$250 per course

 - Competition-Development: $60-70 per hour

 If the LF is required to travel, he/she should be paid $0.50/km, and would have hotel/per diem also covered by the host.
 All travel details should be agreed upon at the time of course booking.
-The host agency should provide the LF with a course roster the week before the course, which must include participant’s NCCP number, birthday, email address and phone number.
+The host agency should provide the LF with a course roster the week before the course, which must include participant’s NCCP number and email address.
+The LF may request additional information.

-It is strongly recommended that host organizations clearly outline for the LF their policies on:
+It is strongly recommended that host organizations clearly outline for both the LF and coaches their policies on:

 - On site registrations

 - Timeline for cancelling a course